hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-2-load-balancer-with-two-web-servers.md

 This may be no biggy for you anyway.
 You already provisioned your virtual machines, set up the firewall rules and attached public IPs.
 Maybe you went ahead and installed scheduling and orchestration tooling.

-Sure, then you can go ahead and deploy this in the same time, but you first had to do all that� **and now you have to maintain it all**.
+Sure, then you can go ahead and deploy this in the same time, but you first had to do all that **and now you have to maintain it all**.

 With Hyper_ the longest part of the use case is signing up for the public beta.

 Why not get started now? [https://console.hyper.sh/register](https://console.hyper.sh/register)

-**Tomorrow** we�ll be looking at taking a snapshot of an application to persist data between redeploys.
+**Tomorrow** we'll be looking at taking a snapshot of an application to persist data between redeploys.
 Questions?
 Drop us a mail at [contact@hyper.sh](mailto:contact@hyper.sh).